Things to Know:

 - Any activity that brings in revenue is required to have an RPAQ (Revenue Producing Activity Questionnaire) completed prior to the conference or event.

 - IU employees are not allowed to sign contracts on behalf of IU.
-Please see policy Signature Authority and Delegation, FIN-TRE-VI-100 for further details.
+Please see policy Signature Authority and Delegation, FIN-TRE-100 for further details.